Quick inner navigation:

 A brokerage account can as well be likened to a normal bank account, so security is a key feature in selecting the best broker for you.
 Plus500 security entails high-end encryption to each account, with a verified SSL certificate.
 They also offer a two-step verification system, which makes it harder to access your account with just a password.
 All these are normal security protocol observed by brokers in general.
 So Plus500 safety protocols are nothing exceptional.

-Plus500 has invested a lot into getting a good team for the customer care department.
+Plus500 has invested a lot in getting a good team for the customer care department.
 The customer support always tries to do all it can in making sure your questions are being answered whether you have an account with them already or not.

 At some point, during the testing, we had to wait about 9 minutes before we got a response.
 Nevertheless, they made sure to inform us beforehand, of how swamped their customer care unit currently was.
 The interesting thing is that during the waiting period all the emails sent were promptly replied.